tud-hri/nudging-humans-in-traffic/README.md

 For now, we will use the CasADi toolbox, which helps us with nonlinear optimization and algorithmic differentiation.
 To keep things simple, we'll use IPOPT as optimizer.
 CasADi is also used by ACADOS, a fast optimizer for NMPC, often used in robotics.

-120321: we have implemented the car dynamics in casadi.
+120321: we have implemented the car dynamics (simple bicycle, see [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7225830)) in casadi.

 __References__